-This is supposed to be the post where I write about the total success I had over the weekend while making my son’s third birthday cake.
+This is supposed to be the post where I write about the total success I had over the weekend while making a Mickey Mouse cake for my son’s third birthday cake.
 I was ready to tell you how I conquered the art of making and using fondant.

 Instead, I will tell you how evil fondant is and how it nearly ruined my night.

 It all started with a dream.
 An inspiration cake that I thought, no problem, I can do that. (see it here).
 I can make a Mickey Mouse cake.
 My son loves Mickey Mouse Clubhouse, so I’ll make him a Mickey Mouse Clubhouse cake!

 Here’s my story. (spoiler alert: I did finish the cake … see, how cute?)

 I’ve include photos so you can truly appreciate my effort.

 I started with the basics for a wonderful cake.
 Piping icing on a chocolate layer cake.

 Next was the fondant, or fon-DON’T as I like to now say.
 I made the recipe.
 Colored it red.
 My husband helped by rolling it out.
 Then, he tried to pull it up to place on the cake I just made.
 As you can see, the fondant didn’t want to come off the table.
 But he tried again.

 We were able to get some on the cake, but as you can see it was a total disaster.
 It was after midnight when the fondant disaster happened.
 I was depressed and exhausted.
 Ready to give in.
 I decided to call Publix in the morning and see what they could do for me.
 Then, inspiration struck me.
 I realized that my son is only three years old.
 His friends are all only three years old.
 They don’t care what the cake looks like.
 I could salvage the Mickey Mouse cake.
 Onward I went.

 Table of Contents